-- 3 to 4-pound pork shoulder or butt roast, bone -in or boneless, doesn't really matter (mine was boneless)
+- 3-4 pounds pork shoulder or butt roast, bone -in or boneless, doesn't really matter (mine was boneless)

-- 1 jar/can salsa verde, about 16 ounces, or Hatch green chile enchilada sauce
+- 1 jar salsa verde, about 16 ounces or Hatch green chile enchilada sauce

 - 1 jalapeño, finely chopped, seeds and all